Nickolasbini/correiosrss/README.md

 Utilizando de um formato de aplicação rest API, está gera relatórios a partir dos dados consumidos pelo serviço acima e os filtra em diferentes formatos.

+--

+Application responsible for consuming an XML file from https://www.correio24horas.com.br/rss/ and generating a report in JSON format containing a list of news.

+Using a rest API application format, it generates reports from the data consumed by the above service and filters them into different formats.

 ## Requisitos

 * PHP >= 7.3